dojo/framework/docs/en/resources/introduction.md

 # Dojo Resources

 Dojo Resources is designed to provide a consistent pattern to make widgets "resource aware".
 Resources can be configured to work with any type of data sources.
-A resource is essentially a Dojo managed data store with built-in caching, pagination and filtering.
+A resource is essentially a Dojo managed data store with built-in caching, pagination, and filtering.
 Coupled with the `resource` middleware, resources allow consistent, source-agnostic data access for widgets, without the widgets needing to know about the fetching implementation or the raw data format.

 | Feature                                   | Description                                                                                                                                                  |
 | ----------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |